Erlkoenig90/uSer/README.md

 	std::cout << "0x" << std::hex << x << std::endl;
 }
 ```
+The full documentation contains many more examples, including one about using µSer in C projects.

 # Documentation
 The full documentation is generated via Doxygen and available in three ways: